Lakes on Eldridge, Texas

-Lakes on Eldridge is an unincorporated area in northwest Harris County, Texas, in Greater Houston.
+Lakes on Eldridge is an unincorporated area in northwestern Harris County, Texas, United States, in Greater Houston.
 There is an adjacent subdivision, Lakes on Eldridge North.

 It is adjacent to the Barker Reservoir and Cullen Park and is in proximity to the Houston Energy Corridor.
 It is equidistant to both Bush Intercontinental Airport and William P. Hobby Airport.

 History

 Lakes on Eldridge opened in 1995 while Lakes on Eldridge North opened in 2000, with building out completed in 2006.

 Transportation

-Nearby major freeways include Beltway 8 (Sam Houston Parkway), Interstate 10, and U.S. Highway 290.
+Nearby major freeways include Beltway 8 (Sam Houston Parkway), Interstate 10, and U.S. Route 290.